 Now, let’s find the Sitemap and submit it to search console!
 Log into your dashboard and Navigate to SEO > General.

 Then, click on features from the top bar.

 Scroll down to XML Sitemaps.
 Make sure the box is toggled to ON.
-If not, toggle, scroll to the bottom and hit save.
+If not, toggle, scroll to the bottom, and hit save.
 If it is already ON, go to the next step.

 Next, click on the ? next to XML sitemaps.
 It will expand and show this text:

-Click on “See the XML Sitemap” link.
+Click on the “See the XML Sitemap” link.
 A new page will open, and you will see something like this:

 This is your sitemap!
 Now, you just need to verify that it is appropriately configured.
-To verify this, copy the first (possibly only) sitemap that shows on the XML sitemap page.
+To check this, copy the first (possibly only) sitemap that shows on the XML sitemap page.
 Make sure you copy the ENTIRE link.